Reviews You Can Rely On

 Our Verdict

-The Kobalt KCS is one of our favorite cordless circular saws.
+The Kobalt KCS is one of our favorite battery-operated circular saws.
 It's not because it's the most powerful saw in the class or because it has the best ease-of-use features.
 It's because it has outstanding battery longevity.
 Given its 6 1/2" blade diameter, this saw falls outside of the “professional” framing saw category.
 However, that doesn't mean that it isn't capable of doing some heavy lifting on the job site or in the backyard.
 If you're looking for a saw that will be ready whenever you reach for it, this is an excellent option at a reasonable price.

 REASONS TO BUY